 The backlash and consequences were immediate, unvarnished and potentially expensive.
 Biggie’s mom called their use of his image “disrespectful, disgusting, and exploitation at its worst!!!”
 Sharon Osbourne suggested that Kylie and Kendall “haven’t earned the right to put (their) face with musical icons.
 Stick to what you know…lip gloss.”
 Several other celebs also excoriated the Jenners, calling them out for their seeming lack of intelligence, common sense and for their self-aggrandizement.

 Kylie and Kendall offered identical apologies on social media (I guess they share a publicist as well their sensibility) and pulled the shirts from sale.
 But, it was too little, too late.

 They’ve also received cease-and-desist letters from some of the owners of those rights.
 The letters seek damages for the Jenner sisters’ multiple infringements.
 Those infringed don’t have to prove actual damages.
-They instead might be entitled to what are called “statutory damages”.
-For intentional copyright infringement, this can be as much is $150,000 per infringement.
+They instead might be entitled to what is called “statutory damages”.
+For intentional copyright infringement, this can be as much as $150,000 per infringement.
 Multiply that by the number of pictures and images Kylie and Kendall infringed, and we’re looking at some potentially serious money here.